 - Keep students and teachers in small cohort groups that stay together as much as possible during the day, and from day to day.
-Limit mixing between cohort groups as much as possible (e.g., during recess, lunch in the cafeteria, arrival and dismissal, etc.) - Follow the recommendations outlined in Interim Guidance for Administrators and Participants of Youth, College & Amateur Sports Programs. - If social distancing is not possible in the cafeteria, have meals delivered to the classroom or have students bring food from the cafeteria back to their classrooms to eat. - Hold physical education classes outdoors when possible. - Consider the unique needs of music programming (e.g., band, orchestra) where there may be an increased risk of transmission.
+Limit mixing between cohort groups as much as possible (e.g., during recess, lunch in the cafeteria, arrival and dismissal, etc.).
+This is especially important for elementary schools that choose to operate under Plan A. - Follow the recommendations outlined in Interim Guidance for Administrators and Participants of Youth, College & Amateur Sports Programs. - If social distancing is not possible in the cafeteria, have meals delivered to the classroom or have students bring food from the cafeteria back to their classrooms to eat. - Hold physical education classes outdoors when possible. - Consider the unique needs of music programming (e.g., band, orchestra) where there may be an increased risk of transmission.
 Incorporate protocols such as disinfection of shared equipment, ensuring at least 6 feet between participants, and hand hygiene.
 Limit or avoid the playing of woodwind and brass instruments due to increased risk of respiratory droplets, and inability to wear a cloth face covering while playing. - Other group activities, such as singing (e.g. choir, glee club, a cappella groups, musical theatre) with the potential to generate increased respiratory droplets should be avoided.